braze-inc/braze-docs/_docs/_api/endpoints/email_templates.md

 - `Content Block description must be a string.`

-- `Content block description must be shorter than 250` Your content block description must be less than 250 characters.
+- `Content block description must be shorter than 250 characters.` Your content block description must be less than 250 characters.

 - `Content Block name cannot be blank.`

-- `Content Block name must be a shorter than 100.` Your content block name must be shorter than 100 characters.
+- `Content Block name must be a shorter than 100 characters.`

 - `Content Block name can only contain alphanumeric characters.` Content Block names can include any of the following characters: the letters (capitalized or lowercase) `A` through `Z`, the numbers `0` through `9`, dashes `-`, and underscores `_`.
 It cannot contain non-alphanumeric characters like emojis, `!`, `@`, `~`, `&`, and other "special" characters.